UdayLab/PAMI/docs/manuals/spatialDatabase.md

   f   | Point(5 1)

-## Spatiotransactional database
+# List the basic types of geo-referenced databases

+### 1. Geo-referenced transactional database
-A transactional database is said to be a spatiotemporal database if its items represents spatial items.
-An example of a spatiotransactional database is as follows:
+A transactional database is said to be a geo-referenced transactional database if it contains spatial items.
+The format of this database is similar to that of [transactional database](transactionalDatabase.html).
+An example of a geo-referenced transactional database is as follows:

 TID | Items
 --- | -----